pierre-cau/PyPI/README.md

 #### In this tutorial, we will cover really the bascis of PyPI namely:

-- [x] 📊 01 *How is modeled a network in PowSyBl*
+- [] 📊 01 *How is modeled a network in PowSyBl*
-- [x] 🛠️ 02 *How to create a network by hand from scratch*
+- [] 🛠️ 02 *How to create a network by hand from scratch*
-- [x] 📁 03 *How to import an existing network from a file*
+- [] 📁 03 *How to import an existing network from a file*
-- [x] ⚡ 04 *How to run a load flow analysis*
+- [] ⚡ 04 *How to run a load flow analysis*
 - [x] 👀 05 *How to visualize a network*
-- [x] 💾 06 *How to export a network to a file*
+- [] 💾 06 *How to export a network to a file*

+> [!TIP]
-> ::info:: Please note that **PyPI** and **PowSyBl** are **very powerful tools** for ensuring the security of the electrical grid and its operation. **I plan to write a more advanced tutorial for `PyPI` in the future and also one for the Java library**.
+> Please note that **PyPI** and **PowSyBl** are **very powerful tools** for ensuring the security of the electrical grid and its operation. **I plan to write a more advanced tutorial for `PyPI` in the future and also one for the Java library**.
 Nonetheless, if you are eager to learn more about PyPI, its full documentation made with Sphinx can be found [here](https://powsybl.readthedocs.io/projects/pypowsybl/en/stable/).
 This documentation is very well written and lets you know a wide range of possibilities that you can achieve with PyPI.